linagora/twake-calendar-side-service/README.md

 Please refer to [this page](docs/configuration/index.md) for a documentation of the configuration.

+## Migrating from OpenPaaS

+Simply replace your OpenPaaS server by the side service.
+Especially:

+ - Turn OpenPaaS off.
+ - Use the OpenPaaS mongoDB database for the side service
+ - Connect your side service to the RabbitMQ server your sabre server uses
+ - Connect your side service to the OpenSearch server your Twake Mail server uses
+ - Connect it to your LDAP server
+ - Point your existing OpenPaaaS SPA (calendar, cotact, account, excal) and other services (esn-sabre dav server, twake mail) to the side service instead of OpenPaaS.

+Once this is done, extra steps are needed in order to:
+ - [Reindex events]() as the side service re-implemented event indexing from scratch
+ - [Re-chedule alarms]() as the side service do not reuse legacy OpenPaaS data structure and re-implement scheduling using a polling approach atop a new dedicated collection.

 ## Contributing

 At LINAGORA we warmly welcome feedbacks and contributions.